carbon-language/carbon-lang/lldb/docs/use/variable.rst

   or somehow loaded it from a file, using the command script import command.
   LLDB will emit a warning if it is unable to find the function you passed, but will still register the binding.

-Starting in SVN r222593, Python summary formatters can optionally define a third argument: options

-This is an object of type ``lldb.SBTypeSummaryOptions`` that can be passed into the formatter, allowing for a few customizations of the result.
-The decision to adopt or not this third argument - and the meaning of options thereof - is within the individual formatters' writer.

 Regular Expression Typenames
 ----------------------------